Article / April 13, 2017 Deployed CAF members help provide essential supplies to orphanage in Haiti

 Task Force Port-au-Prince is the team deployed on Operation HAMLET.
 It comprises five staff officers serving in senior appointments at MINUSTAH’s military headquarters.
-The Task Force Commander, usually a Colonel or Captain (Navy), serves as Chief of Staff to the MINUSTAH Force Commander.
+The Task Force Commander serves as Chief of Staff to the MINUSTAH Force Commander.

 Over the years, this mandate has been expanded to add:

-As of 14 October 2011, the authorized total uniformed strength of MINUSTAH stands at 7,340 military and 3,241 police.
-The mission also has 225 United Nations Volunteers and almost 2,000 international and local civilian employees.
+As of June 2016, the total uniformed strength of MINUSTAH stands at 2,360 military personnel and 2,169 police.
+The mission also has 96 United Nations Volunteers and almost 1,250 international and local civilian employees.

 The mission’s initial term of six months has been repeatedly extended.
-As well as Canada, the troop-contributing nations are: Argentina, Bolivia, Brazil, Chile, Ecuador, France, Guatemala, Indonesia, Japan, Nepal, Paraguay, Peru, the Philippines, the Republic of Korea, Sri Lanka, the United States and Uruguay.
-The police contingent is made up from 49 nations, including Canada, the United States and Russia.
+As well as Canada, the troop-contributing nations are: Argentina, Bangladesh, Bhutan, Brazil, Chile, Ecuador, El Salvador, Guatemala, Honduras, Jordan, Mexico, Nepal, Paraguay, Peru, Philippines, Sri Lanka, the United States and Uruguay.

 Since 1988, when a military coup ended the presidency of Leslie-François Manigat, Canada has been an active participant in international peace-support, stabilization and humanitarian operations in Haiti.
 During the same period, the Canadian Armed Forces have also planned four and launched three non-combatant evacuation operations related to unrest in Haiti.

-From June to November 2013, a platoon of 34 personnel from the Canadian Army operated within a Brazilian battalion (BRABAT) to support the MINUSTAH mandate.
-Working with Brazilian personnel, the Canadian Forces members assisted Haitian security and stability efforts.
+From June to November 2013, a platoon of 34 personnel from the Canadian Army operated within a Brazilian Battalion to support the MINUSTAH mandate.
+Working with Brazilian personnel, the Canadian Armed Forces members assisted Haitian security and stability efforts.

 The Canadian Armed Forces platoon was comprised of personnel from 5 Canadian Mechanized Brigade Group in Valcartier.
 The platoon completed language and peace-support training in Brazil prior to this one-time deployment.